 Capacity check

-The TSO shall perform, for each Network User, without prejudice to Attachment A, for operational purposes, a first hourly capacity check, to ensure that the hourly Confirmed Quantities of the Network User in the TDT do not exceed the total MTSRh,IP,g or the total MTSRh,XP,g (minus the respective IMTSRh,IP,g or IMTSRh,XP,g) to which the Network User is entitled.
+The TSO shall perform, for each Network User, without prejudice to Attachment A, a hourly capacity check, to ensure that the hourly Confirmed Quantities of the Network User in the TDT do not exceed the total MTSRh,IP,g or the total MTSRh,XP,g (minus the respective IMTSRh,IP,g or IMTSRh,XP,g) to which the Network User is entitled.

-Without prejudice to Attachment A, in the event that the Network User reaches the limit of its capacity rights at an Interconnection Point without prejudice to Zeebrugge or End User Domestic Exit Point, the TSO shall:
+Without prejudice to Attachment A, in the event that the Network User reaches the limit of its capacity rights at an Interconnection Point, an Installation Point, a Domestic Point for Injection or an End User Domestic Point, the TSO shall:

-make every effort to give timely notice to the Network User, by sending a notification by email stating the Interconnection Point or the End User Domestic Exit Point at which the Network User has reached the limit of its capacity rights, the Nominated Quantity and the capacity rights the Network User is entitled to;
+make every effort to give timely notice to the Network User, by sending a notification by email stating the Interconnection Point, the Installation Point, the Domestic Point for Injection or the End User Domestic Point at which the Network User has reached the limit of its capacity rights, the Nominated Quantity and the capacity rights the Network User is entitled to;

 cap the Network User's hourly Confirmed Quantities in order not to exceed the capacity rights to which the Network User is entitled through the confirmation process; and

-if necessary, send a new TDT to notify the Network Users of the revised hourly Confirmed Quantities at the Interconnection Point(s) in accordance with the confirmation process as described in this section 3.2.3.
+if necessary, send a new TDT to notify the Network Users of the revised hourly Confirmed Quantities at the Interconnection Point, the Installation Point, The Domestic Point for Injection or the End User Domestic Point in accordance with the confirmation process as described in this section 3.2.3.

-Without prejudice to Attachment A, in the event that the Network User reaches for Zeebrugge its capacity rights at the Interconnection Point, capacity rights at Zeebrugge can be implicitly allocated to such Network User till the end of the same Gas Day as long as Firm Transmission Services are available at Zeebrugge, IZT, Zeebrugge LNG Terminal and ZPT in the same direction in accordance with section 3.8.1 - Attachment A.
+Without prejudice to Attachment A, in the event that the Network User reaches its capacity rights for the Zeebrugge Interconnection Point, additional capacity rights at Zeebrugge can be implicitly allocated to such Network User till the end of the same Gas Day as long as Firm Transmission Services are available at Zeebrugge, IZT, Zeebrugge LNG Terminal and ZPT in the same direction in accordance with section 3.8.1 - Attachment A.

-Interconnection Point interruption
+Interconnection Point and Installation Point interruption

 The sequence of interruption of the Interruptible or Backhaul capacity shall be determined firstly by the contractual timestamp (the time of subscription) of the respective Interruptible or Backhaul Transmission Service.
 Interruptible or Backhaul Transmission Services which were contracted earlier shall be interrupted later.
 Interruptible or Backhaul capacity with the same contractual timestamp shall be interrupted pro rata.